SpaceshipOne Featured Environmental Podcasts

-After listening to hundreds of podcasts, we came to realize that it’s quite hard to incorporate them all to your daily life.
+After listening to hundreds of podcasts, we came to realize that it’s quite hard to incorporate them all into your daily life.

-To help you stay on top of what’s happening in the world of climate change, we compiled a list of 10 environmental podcasts, plus some honorable mentions, we think you’ll love.
+So to help you stay on top of what’s happening in the world of climate change, we've compiled a list of 10 environmental podcasts, plus some honorable mentions, we think you’ll love.

 For those of you that are in a hurry, here are (in our opinion) the best Climate Change Podcasts 🤘🏼🎧🔥 of 2020:

 Podcasts are easy to consume, crazy entertaining and filled with actionable and valuable tips we can follow to improve our life and preserve our planet.